Haufe-Lexware/wicked.haufe.io/doc/deployment-architecture.md

 ![Deployment Architecture](images/deployment-architecture.png)

 The next sections briefly describes the functionality of each deployment artifact.
-For a list of which docker images are begind the different boxes, please refer to the [docker images](docker-images.md) documentation.
+For a list of which docker images are in the different boxes, please refer to the [docker images](docker-images.md) documentation.

 ### Load Balancer